surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 ### Apply Tuning at MIDI Input / after modulation menu options

-Microtuning maps keyboard instrument keys to pitches.
-However, in the presence of modulation their meaning is ambiguous.
+Microtuning maps keys from the keyboard to pitches.
+However, in the presence of modulation, their meaning is ambiguous.
-Up until Surge 1.9, Surge made the choice that modulations were *tuned*.
+Up until version 1.9, Surge made the choice that modulations were *tuned*.
 This means that the frequency of an oscillator was resolved after all possible keyboard shifting modulations (pitch bend, octave shifts, etc.) were applied.
 This choice has a really positive consequence.
-For example, if you have pitch bend set to 2, press note 60 (middle C) and bend all the way up, you will hear the exact same tone as you would hear if you press note 62 (D) independent of tuning.
+For example, if you have pitch bend range set to 2 semitones, pressing MIDI note 60 (middle C) and bending all the way up, you will hear the exact same pitch as you would hear if you press MIDI note 62 (D), whichever tuning is loaded.
-That is, you observed frequency is tuning (key + modulation).
+That is, your observed frequency is tuning (key + modulation).

-It is, however, not the only choice you could make.
-There are situations where you want modulation to not be in the tuning space.
-If, for instance, you want two oscillators always spaced by a constant frequency multiple and you have a non-standard tuning, it would be hard to do with the default behavior mentioned above.
-You could indeed want the tuning to apply to the keyboard and the modulation to appear in semitone space, not keyboard space.
-That is, you want the frequency of your modulator to be tuning(key) + 12-TET-frequency-shift(modulation).
-In this case, the constraint that "pitch bend of 2 up from C is the same frequency as D" is violated but constant frequency shifts are possible.
+It is, however, not the only choice we could make.
+There are situations where one might want modulation not to be in the tuning space.
+If, for instance, we want two oscillators always spaced by a constant frequency multiple, and we have a non-standard tuning, it would be hard to do with the default behavior mentioned above.
+We could indeed want the tuning to apply to the keyboard and the modulation to appear in semitone space, not keyboard space.
+That is, we want the frequency of your modulator to be tuning (key) + 12-TET frequency shift (modulation).
+In this case, the constraint that "pitch bend of 2 semitones up from C is the same frequency as D" is violated, but constant frequency shifts are possible.
-Since Surge 1.9, we introduce the ability to pick which sort of tuning you want.
-This behavior is chosen with the tuning menu toggle **Apply Tuning at MIDI Input**.
-If this is checked (it is by default), then modulation is inside the scale, and pitch bends are in key space.
-If instead **Apply Tuning After Modulation** is unchecked, then tuning is only on the keyboard and modulation is in 12-TET space.
-Since this fundamentally changes how a patch would play in a tuned mode, this also is a feature stored at the patch level.
+In  Surge 1.9, we have introduced the ability to choose how tuning will be applied.
+This behavior is chosen in the Tuning menu toggle **Apply tuning at MIDI input**.
+If this is checked (which it is by default), then modulation is tuned to the loaded scale, and pitch bends are in key space.
+If, instead, **Apply tuning after modulation** is checked, then tuning is only applied at the keyboard, and modulation is in 12-TET space.
+Since this fundamentally changes how a patch would play in tuned mode, this option is stored at the patch level.

-So lets give an example.
-Imagine we are using ED2-6, the even division of the octave into 6 notes with middle C amped to 261hz.
-If you play middle C you hear 261, if you play the C an octave higher you hear 1044Hz, the C 2 octaves up (since 6 keys span one octave).
-Now imagine setting up a square wave unipolar modulation and applying it to 'pitch' with depth 12.
+So, let's give an example.
+Imagine we are using ED2-6, even division of the octave into 6 notes with middle C mapped to 261 Hz.
+If you play middle C, you will hear 261 Hz, if you play the C an octave higher, you will hear 1044 Hz (the C 2 octaves up, since 6 keys span one octave).
+Now, imagine setting up a square wave unipolar LFO and applying it to oscillator pitch with modulation depth of 12 keys.

-In Surge 1.8 and in the default Surge 1.9 mode, when you press middle C the frequency will oscillate between 261 and 1044 - between the sound of key C at midi note 60 and the sound of key C 12 notes higher.
-If you toggle "Tuning applies to modulation" off, though, and press the same key, you will hear the note oscillate between 261 (the note you played) and 522 hz - the tuned note 12 semitones higher.
+In Surge 1.8 and in the default Surge 1.9 mode, when you press middle C the frequency will oscillate between 261 and 1044 Hz - between the sound of key C at MIDI note 60 and the sound of C 12 keys higher.
+If you select "Tuning applies to modulation" instead, and press the same key, you will hear the note oscillate between 261 Hz (the note you played) and 522 Hz - the tuned note 12 semitones higher.

 Sometimes you want that and sometimes you don't.
-There is no "right" answer.
-So we added both options to Surge.
+There is no "right" answer, so we added both options to Surge.

-Note that in 12-TET, this feature does nothing.
+Note that in the default 12-TET tuning, this feature doesn't do anything.

 <br/>
 <br/>